bparanj/crystal/computer/electronics/components/zener-diode.md

 In integrated circuit design, Zener diodes are utilized for on-chip voltage references, ESD protection, and bandgap reference circuits.
 Careful consideration of process variations, layout techniques, and temperature effects is crucial for achieving high precision and reliability in these applications.

-I apologize, but I am not able to draw or create images.
-However, I can describe a simple diagram that would illustrate a Zener diode:
+A simple diagram to illustrate a Zener diode:

 A basic diagram of a Zener diode would typically include:

 1. The Zener diode symbol:
    - Similar to a regular diode symbol (a triangle pointing to a line)
    - But with bent edges at the ends of the line, forming a "Z" shape